yugabyte/yugabyte-db/docs/content/latest/admin/yb-tserver.md

 #### --placement_zone

-Specifies the name of the availability zone, or rack, where this instance is deployed.
+The name of the availability zone, or rack, where this instance is deployed.

 Default: `rack1`